r3muxd/MonoGame/Documentation/manual/introduction/setting_up_monogame_mac.md

 * Click on the newest MonoGame release
 * Download MonoGame for Mac
 * Open the .pkg
   * You will probably get an error about signing.
-If you do , right click and Open the .pkg file and you will be able to continue
+If you do, right click and Open the .pkg file and you will be able to continue
 * That's it, MonoGame is installed.

 Make sure you install mono and Xamarin Studio first so that MonoGame can correctly setup the